high

 Is Your App Vulnerable?

-VAS automatically scans for cors misconfiguration and provides detailed remediation guidance.
+VAS automatically scans for cors misconfiguration and provides detailed remediation guidance with code examples.
+Our scanner specifically targets vulnerabilities common in AI-generated applications.

 Related Vulnerabilities